unaiiM/DocsJS/README.md

 -------------------
 Object-Oriented language
 -------------------
+Programming --> are a way to classify programming languages based on their features.
+Languages can be classified into multiple paradigms.

 OOPs refers to languages that use objects in programming.
 Object-oriented programming aims to implement real-world entities like inheritance, hiding, polymorphism, etc in programming.
 The main aim of OOP is to bind together the data and the functions that operate on them so that no other part of the code can access this data except that function.

 OOPs Concepts: